Creating Your First CI/CD Pipeline#

 it will run both the CI and CD pipelines.

-Here are a few ideas about what you could do next as an exercise:
+To practice what you just learned further, here are a few ideas that you could do as an exercise:

-- Add one more block to the production deployment pipeline which would perform a smoke test.
+- Add one more block to the production deployment pipeline that would perform a smoke test.

 - Add another promotion for manually deploying to a staging environment.